anba/es6draft/README.md

 ### Downloads ###

 Prebuilt packages are available [here] [builds].
-The zip archive contains the full distribution, simply unzip the archive, start shell, and you are ready to go!
+The zip archive contains the full distribution, simply unzip the archive, start the shell, and you are ready to go!

 ## Test Suites ##